-Indicative level cost estimates for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery were developed by Public Service Company of Colorado (PSCo) / Xcel Energy (Xcel) Engineering.
+Scoping level cost estimates (+/- 30% accuracy) for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery were developed by Public Service Company of Colorado (PSCo) / Xcel Energy (Xcel) Engineering.
 The cost estimates are in 2017 dollars with escalation and contingency factors included.
 AFUDC is not included.
-Estimates are developed assuming typical construction costs for previous completed projects.
-These estimates include all applicable labor and overheads associated with the siting support, engineering, design, material/equipment procurement, construction, testing and commissioning of these new substation and transmission line facilities.
-This estimate does not include the cost for any other Customer owned equipment and associated design and engineering.
+Cost estimates are developed assuming typical construction costs for previous completed projects.
+These cost estimates include all applicable labor and overheads associated with the siting support, engineering, design, material/equipment procurement, construction, testing and commissioning of these new substation and transmission line facilities.
+These cost estimates do not include the cost for any other Customer owned equipment and associated design and engineering.